JavierCabezas/expenses/Important commands.md

     validates_uniqueness_of :field1, :scope => :field2
     In this software we can have the same month or the same year, but we can repeat the same month and year in the same record. validates_uniqueness_of :month, :scope => :year

+To make a method in a model that is accesible from the outside:

+    We must use self. before the method name.
+The return seems to be automatic.
+Lets say that we want to have a method in a model that returns an array for a dropdown list:

+    def self.select_for_dropdown
+        [ ['Text for option one', 1], ['Text for option two', 2], .... ]
+    end

+How to return a hash with virtual methods from the database:

+    This has almost nothing to do with the question but it may be interesting later: http://stackoverflow.com/questions/31304825/create-array-of-arrays-from-database-query-in-rails
+    This one is pretty interesting to: http://stackoverflow.com/questions/19380554/rails-how-to-convert-a-query-result-hash